ryangjchandler/color/README.md

 This will convert your hex representation into the RGB equivalent.

+The `#` is not compulsory.
+It will only be removed _if_ the string provided starts with it.

+> It's worth noting that any alpha values specified on the hex value will be stripped since the string is clamped to a length of 6.
+This is something that might be supported in a future version.

 ### Generating a random color

 You can generate a random color using the `Color::random()` method.